wankdanker/node-usey/README.md

 to the `use()` function and for the main callback.
     * By default a new empty object created when calling the usey instance function and that is used as the context for each function passed to `use()`
+* timeout : a numeric value that specifies the maximum number of milliseconds to wait for any of the .use() specified functions to callback

 ###Add middleware/plugins/functions